sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 </insertModule>
 ```

 As previously stated, framework plug-ins are not permitted to exist un-tethered, and must be linked with a module.
-In the case illustrated above, a new buttonómade by ACMEóis declared and added to a module.
+In the case illustrated above, a new button‚Äîmade by ACME‚Äîis declared and added to a module.
 This logically links the button to the ACME Module.
 If at some point, the framework determines that the module should be unloaded, the newly added button will also be unloaded.

 Existing controls can also be updated or deleted using a plug-in configuration file, but note that not all attributes can be updated: those that might alter the run-time behavior of the plug-in such as class, assembly, and condition, can only be set through an insert.